 Michael Ramsey, The Gospel and the Catholic Church (Longmans, 1956), 220.

 Rowan Williams, Why Study the Past?
 (Eerdmans, 2005), 111.

 Graduate theology students Craig Uffman (Duke University) and Christopher Wells (University of Notre Dame) founded Covenant in August 2007 as a weblog community of “evangelical and catholic” Christians.

 Since then, Father Uffman has accepted a call as rector of St. Thomas’ Episcopal Church, Rochester, New York; Dr. Wells has become executive director of the Living Church Foundation; and more than forty editorial contributors stand together in commitment to the Anglican Communion’s developing Covenant and to robust theological conversation.

 We take our place within the Living Church Foundation’s mission to seek and serve the full visible unity of the One, Holy, Catholic, and Apostolic Church, starting in the Episcopal Church and the Anglican Communion.
-We are grateful for the continuing support of four patrons: Graham Kings, Bishop of Sherborne, United Kingdom; Edward S. Little II, Bishop of Northern Indiana; Daniel H. Martins, Bishop of Springfield; and James M. Stanton, Bishop of Dallas.
+We are grateful for the continuing support of three patrons: Graham Kings, Bishop of Sherborne, United Kingdom; Edward S. Little II, Bishop of Northern Indiana; and Daniel H. Martins, Bishop of Springfield.